Holy Trinity Greek Orthodox Cathedral

 SCHEDULE & CALENDAR

-During the restrictions of the current Covid-19 pandemic, classes will begin online via the Zoom platform.
-Youth Classes will occur Saturdays, beginning September 19, 2020, and Adult Classes will occur Wednesdays, beginning September 16, 2020.
-All classes conclude by May 12, 2021.
+During the ongoing pandemic, classes will begin online via the Zoom platform.
+Youth Classes will occur Saturdays, beginning September 25, 2021 and ending May 14, 2022.
+Adult Classes will occur Wednesdays, beginning September 22, 2021 and ending May 11, 2022.
 Greek School will switch to in-person classes when it is safe to do so for all.